ringcentral/engage-voice-api-docs/docs/workforce/call-streaming/getting-started.md

 Let's test with a [Queue](../../../routing/queues/queues)(incoming call streams).
 Here we will need:

 - `productId`: the id for your `Queue`
-- `mainAccountId`: get it from Engage Voice Admin Console -> Settings -> Accounts -> main account id
+- `mainAccountId`: get it from RingCX Admin Console -> Settings -> Accounts -> main account id
-- `subAccountId`: get it from Engage Voice Admin Console -> Settings -> Accounts -> expand main account -> sub account id
+- `subAccountId`: get it from RingCX Admin Console -> Settings -> Accounts -> expand main account -> sub account id
 - `rcAccountId`: `RingCentral User ID` for admin user